Ehire Adrianza: Los Angeles Angels (2024)

 On February 16, 2024, Adrianza signed a minor league contract with the Los Angeles Angels.
 On April 21, the Angels selected Adrianza's contract to the major league roster.
 He played in eight games for the team, hitting .192 with one home run and two RBI, before he was placed on the injured list with back spasms.
 The Angels released Adrianza on June 15.

 Adrianza announced his retirement from professional baseball on December 24, 2024.

 Coaching career

 On January 6, 2025, Adrianza was hired by the Minnesota Twins to serve as the team's assistant of player development.

 Personal life

 Adrianza was born to Ehire Sr. and Nitza in 1989.
 He is married to Vielimar.
 As of 2014, near the start of his major league career, Adrianza's mother lived in Venezuela.
 By 2020, his parents, wife, and child had settled in Miami.

 On April 5, 2021, Adrianza became a naturalized citizen of the United States.
 On November 2, 2021, Adrianza was removed from the Braves' World Series roster ahead of Game 6 when his wife went into labor.

+He resides in Petaluma, California as of 2025.